Changing active to passive voice in Present indefinite tense

 Study the following structures to understand how to write sentences in the active and passive voice of the Present Indefinite tense:

-Active voiceSubject (doer of the action)a base form of a verb (V1)object
+Active voiceSubject (the doer of the action)a base form of a verb (V1)objectany other part (optional)

 Passive voiceSubject (receiver of the action)is/am/arepast participle (V3)By + the doer of the action (optional)

 Notice that the object in the active voice becomes the subject in the passive voice as it is what the writer focuses on in the passive voice.
-Who has done the action is not important in the passive voice, it is the object that has been acted upon.
+Who has done the action is not important in the passive voice, it is the object that the focus is placed on.

 Present Indefinite tense active to passive voice